getclacking/SA-profile-keys-3D-models/README.md

 You can do funky stuff like this with the key models... (the TKL layout is already included)

-Just a quick side note re: OpenSCAD, it's quite neat, but (despite notes in the manual to the contrary) it's not a functional language, even anonymous functions or function refs etc. are not possible, so the code is more copy paste than I'd like.

-Matt Adereth's Dactly Cave project wraps openscad in a clojure wrapper, but pretty much any modern language can be used to generate scad files better than writing them by hand.
-I wish I'd taken more notice of Matt's warnings about the language before, however, 170 lines of code, isn't too much trouble.
-I would probably use a macro/templating preprocessor in any larger uses of scad.
-It's a pretty useful tool all the same.

 ![](glam-shot.png)

 ![](tkl-SA-fully-sculpted-r1-r2-r3-r3-r4-r4(1.25u mods)-(r3 bump 6.25space)-hq.png)